-If you have lost your beloved Chihuahua companion or your Chihuahua is missing, please contact us HERE and we will post your lost Chihuahua on our site.
+If you have lost your beloved Chihuahua companion or you have found a Chihuahua, please email or contact us on Facebook, and we will post a picture on our Facebook page.

 1.)
 Do not just call the shelters and ask if they have seen your dog...
 The people who answer the phones don't have a clue as to what each dog looks like.
 There is no way to cross reference the lost/found calls or the DOA book at the shelter.
 You need to physically go there and look for yourself.
 Each city only has to keep "strays" for 3 days prior to euthanizing.
 There is a DOA book at the shelter.
 This book lists all animals that were found dead or were euthanized.
 As difficult as it may be, you may need to check the book.